 The McNair Graduate Assistantship Program was created to provide transitional support for students who have successfully completed the McNair Post-Baccalaureate Achievement Program as undergraduates.
 A limited number of research assistantships, including a stipend, tuition, health insurance, and fees are provided for McNair Scholars entering Ph.D. programs at UF.
 Each student will be expected to conduct research under faculty supervision as a pat of their assistantship.

 The Supplemental Retention Scholarship is designed to help doctoral students without support complete their degree programs.
 Eligible students must be within three semesters of completing their degree and must no longer have funding available through an assistantship or fellowship.
-This award provides three credit hours of in-state tuition for one semester.
+This award provides three credit hours of in-state tuition for Fall and Spring and two credit hours of in-state tuition for Summer.
 This award can be received for a maximum of three semesters.

 The UF/SF College Faculty Development Project is a partnership between the University of Florida and local Santa Fe College that aims to increase faculty diversity at SFC while providing minority and underrepresented doctoral students at UF with valuable teaching experience.
 Participants who teach two courses per year at SFC are appointed on an annual basis.
 The program provides a stipend of $15,000 for nine months, in-state tuition, fees, and health insurance for fall and spring semesters with an additional amount supplied by UF.
 Applicants must be U.S. citizens from an underrepresented group and hold a master's degree, 18 credit hours of graduate level hours in an approved field completed, and have passed their qualifying exams.
 Students must enroll in doctoral programs at UF and meet SFC adjunct faculty hiring criteria.
 The application deadline for this program falls in the spring of each year.